Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Experiment

 \subsection{Evaluation Setting}

-Recall that our goal is to learn a captioning model from the web-crawled data including inherent noises; therefore, we estimate the quality of models without fine-tuning on clean data for evaluation to check how effectively to tackle noisy data.
+Recall that our goal is to learn a captioning model from the web-crawled data, including inherent noises; therefore, we evaluate the quality of models without fine-tuning on clean data to check how effectively to tackle noisy data.
 To assess the quality of models, we consider two aspects of generated captions: \textit{descriptiveness} (\ie, how well aligned with given images) and \textit{distinctiveness} (\ie, how well describe images with their unique aspects).
 To be specific, we conduct zero-shot captioning and self-retrieval tasks (\ie, text-to-image retrieval using generated captions) for \textit{descriptiveness} and \textit{distinctiveness} comparison, respectively.
 Note that the term zero-shot means the model is not further fine-tuned on clean datasets for evaluation.

-\paragraph{Metrics.} For the zero-shot captioning task, we measure the standard captioning evaluation metrics, \ie, BLEU@4, METEOR, CIDEr, which compares the generated captions with ground-truth captions.
-In addition, we use a reference-free metric, named CLIPScore~\cite{hessel2021clipscore}, measuring whether the generated captions are semantically matched with given images using CLIP.
+\paragraph{Metrics.} For the zero-shot captioning task, we measure the standard captioning evaluation metrics, \ie, BLEU@4, METEOR, CIDEr, and SPCIE, which compares the generated captions with ground-truth captions.
+In addition, we use the CLIPScore~\cite{hessel2021clipscore} to measure whether the generated captions are semantically matched with given images using CLIP.
 For the self-retrieval task, we compute the recall (\ie, R@$K$ with $K=\{1,5,10\}$) of the paired images from the generated captions using an external text-to-image retrieval model.
 Note that we use the pre-trained CLIP ViT-L/14 for CLIPScore calculation and the retrieval task.

 \paragraph{Datasets.} When training models, we use Conceptual Captions 3M (CC3M)~\cite{cc3m} dataset.
 For the evaluation of zero-shot captioning performance, we exploit MSCOCO~\cite{lin2014microsoft} and nocaps~\cite{agrawal2019nocaps} validation set.
 For the self-retrieval task, we leverage MSCOCO and Flickr30k~\cite{plummer2015flickr30k} test set.
-Note that, for MSCOCO, we use its Karpathy validation split for evaluation.
+Note that, for MSCOCO, we use its Karpathy test split for evaluation.